Documentary Production

 Do we need a script, or is it interview led?

-Most documentary production is interview led, supported by b roll, and a structure we build in planning.
-You don’t usually need a word for word script, and in many cases a script actually makes people sound less like themselves.
+Most projects are interview led, supported by b roll, and a structure we plan upfront.
+You don’t usually need a word for word script, and it often makes people sound less like themselves.

 How quickly can you turn a project around?

-Typical documentary production timelines are around 7 to 10 days for a first edit after filming, depending on complexity.
-That’s a realistic range where the editing can be done properly and the film still keeps momentum.
+Most projects are around 7 to 10 days for a first edit after filming, depending on complexity and how many versions you need.

-If you need a faster turnaround, it can sometimes be done if we agree it in advance and the schedule allows.
-The key is planning.
-When documentary production is rushed without planning, it doesn’t just feel stressful, it tends to look rushed too, and that defeats the whole point of choosing a documentary style in the first place.
+If you need it faster, it can sometimes be done if it’s agreed in advance and the schedule allows.
+The key is planning, rushed edits without planning tend to look rushed too.

 Send a message via the contact page and tell us what you want the film to do, who it’s for, and any deadlines you already know about.
 If you’re unsure on format, say that.
 It’s not a problem, it’s honestly part of the job.